Robin-07/blog/index.markdown

 Being an obsessive learner and problem-solver, I believe my skills are not tied to any specific set of technologies and that *using the right tool for the job* is the way to go.

 I'm always on the lookout for exciting problems to work on.
-Please feel free to get in touch with me at *robinrythm123@gmail.com*.
+Please feel free to get in touch with me at [hello@robinsharma.me](mailto:hello@robinsharma.me)

 ## Projects